Afghan refugees in U.S. despair from afar: ‘There is no hope’

 Baset was born in 1999, during the first Taliban rule.
 Memories of his childhood include lying underneath the tables of his first-grade classroom as glass scattered all over notebooks.
 His school was in front of the Ministry of the Interior — a constant Taliban target for bombing.

-Currently a student at the University of Kansas, he studies political science, international studies and music.
+Now a student at the University of Kansas, he studies political science, international studies and music.
 He is also an intern for Rep. Jake LaTurner (R-Kan.) and said he is “passionate about public service and helping people understand both the East and the West.”

 When his relatives and friends told him Kabul had fallen, he was so shocked he couldn’t eat or sleep for days, he said.